NSahithi-13/DailyFocusScoreCalculator/README.md

-1. Project Name :
-## Daily Focus Score Calculator
+# Daily Focus Score Calculator

-2. Project Description :
+## Description
-## A Java-based tool to track daily activities and calculate a focus score to help users monitor their productivity.
+A Java-based tool to track daily activities and calculate a focus score to help users monitor their productivity.
-3. Installation / Setup Instructions

 ## Installation
 1. Clone the repository:
    git clone https://github.com/NSahithi-13/DailyFocusScoreCalculator.git